claus-e-andersen/clanElectrons/README.md

 Notes:

-exact referes to the detailed "exact" Sternheimer computation whereas param referes to the 1984 model fits by Sternheimer.
-In the example below we only use the exact method.
+exact referes to the detailed "exact" Sternheimer computation whereas param referes to the simplified 1984 model fits by Sternheimer.
+In the example below, we only use the exact method.
 We here include the param stuff for completeness.

 Always set compounds to insulators